 Why is it so?
 It's because your teeth are important in many ways.
 If you take care of them, they'll help take care of you.
 Strong, healthy teeth help you chew well.
 They help you speak clearly.
 And yes, they help you look your best.
-As a child you have 20 milk teeth which erupt between the ages of 6 months and 2 ½ years.
+As a child, you have 20 milk teeth which erupt between the ages of 6 months and 2 ½ years.
 Milk teeth fall off in a sequence between the ages of 6 to 13 years.
-It is important to maintain them till they fall off naturally.
+It is important to maintain them until they fall off naturally.

-Nowadays poor dietary habits are leading to growth of dental cavities among children.
+Nowadays, poor dietary habits are leading to the growth of dental cavities among children.
 If ignored over a period of time it can lead to loss of teeth.
 Fermentable carbohydrates (sugar and other carbohydrates from food and drink) are your dental enemies.
 The germs present in our mouth meet up with sugars that are found in snacks such as cookies, candies, dried fruits, soft drinks, popcorn or potato chips to create acid.
 When an acid 'attack' occurs, the teeth are weakened and cavities start building up.

 Soft drinks, diet drinks (contain phosphoric acid) excessive fruit drinks, coffee/tea with sugar chocolates and candy (particularly for those who leave it in the mouth and let it dissolve, large amounts of dried fruit (dehydration concentrates sugar), large amounts citrus fruits (citric acid) popcorns, chips, pizza, burgers etc.

 It's said that prevention is better than cure.
 If you follow some simple instructions, you can have a perfect set of pearly whites.